 What are B2B Sales?
-What Does B2B Even Mean?
+[And What Does B2B Even Mean?]

 B2B sales means “business to business” sales.
-This means that one business sells a product or service that will help serve another business.
-B2B sales are different than the more conventional B2C “business to consumer” sales.
+This means one business sells a product or service that will help serve another business.
+B2B sales are different than the more conventional B2C (business to consumer) sales.
 B2C sales refer to a company selling to the public, otherwise known as retail.
 These differ because the purchasing business can benefit from discounts and lower costs.
-This is sometimes a result of purchasing large quantities, thus helping the selling business, or vendor, sell more of its product.
+This is sometimes a result of purchasing large quantities, thus helping the selling business or vendor sell more of its product.

 These relationships, once built, can be long lasting and beneficial to both businesses.
 They help save on overhead and operating costs.
 Another difference is who you'll be dealing with.
 B2B sales often involve special representatives, higher-ups, or those on executive boards rather than retail sales employees.
 Either way, all types of businesses, especially start-ups, need referrals to increase their sales, and B2B relationships can help with that.